JuliBoii/CPP23/Module_3_Simple_Program/README.md

     - Ran the image
     - Then tried compiling and building the project, but it did not work
 - So I am thinking of trying to use a Virtual Machine to test my project for Linux
-- The project does work for my MacOS, so I think, it is a docker problem
+- The project does work for my macOS, so I think, it is a docker problem
     - Was not meant for GUI applications

 ### **_Not using GCC for this project_**